Quinninup Karri Trail Quinninup Karri Trail

 Trails WA supports the seven principles recommended by Leave No Trace Australia for minimising your impacts when using the trails.

-The King Karri Trail is one of three small trails located within a short distance of the small town of Quinninup.
-This 3.5km loop utilises a section of the Munda Biddi mountain bike trail that runs through the town and traverses a section of old growth Karri forest.
+The Quinninup Karri Trail is one of three small trails located within a short distance of the small town of Quinninup.
+This 3.5km loop utilises a section of the Munda Biddi Trail that runs through the town and traverses a section of old growth karri forest.

 Pemberton Visitor Centre